 How do I apply for a grant?

 The first step would be to read through our guidelines and application to make sure you are eligible to receive a grant.
-If you read through these materials and wish to proceed you must fill out a complete application online and submit it electronically Applications are due before 5 p.m. on February 1st or September 1st for nonprofit organizations and June 1st for local school districts and Grays Harbor College.
+If you read through these materials and wish to proceed you must fill out a complete application online and submit it electronically.
+Applications are due before 5 p.m. on February 1st or October 1st for nonprofit organizations and August 1st for local school districts after school funding applications.
 The link to the online application, instructions and guidelines can be found here.
 The Foundation’s Grants Committee reviews all the applications and makes their recommendations on awards to the Board of Directors.
 Once the Board of Directors has accepted the recommendations the staff will notify you of their decision.

 How do I know if I’m eligible for a grant?